GHswitt/esphome-yambms/README.md

 > If you have a lot of `BMS/Shunt/Balancer` to combine, using an `ESP32-S3` or `AtomS3` for `node1` is recommended.

 ![Image](images/YamBMS_multi-node_RS485_modbus.png "YamBMS multi-node RS485 modbus")

+> [!NOTE]
+> Some boards with integrated `RS485 transceiver` have already a 120 Ohm resistor installed, for example the `LilyGo T-CAN485`, `LilyGo T-Connect` and `LilyGo T-Connect Pro`.
+> If these devices are used in the middle, this resistor must be removed!
+> Otherwise transmission errors can occur.

 ## Home Assistant